New examples of harmonic maps to the hyperbolic plane via B\"acklund transformation: Introduction and Statement of the Results

 \section{Introduction and Statement of the Results}

 This article has been motivated by the following open problem: how can we construct a harmonic map explicitly?

+The construction of harmonic maps from a Riemann surface to the hyperbolic plane is a classical problem.
+Many beautiful results have been achieved in this direction, for example, Wolf's parametrization of Teichm{\"u}ller space via harmonic maps \cite{Wolf1}, the study of Au-Tam-Wan \cite{ATW} and others of harmonic maps to ideal polygons with polynomial Hopf differential, the construction of a harmonic diffeomorphism from the complex plane which solved a conjecture of Schoen \cite{CR}, and so on.

-Our aim is to construct harmonic maps between Riemann surfaces, when the curvature in the target is a negative constant, say $-1$.
+In this paper, our aim is to construct harmonic maps between Riemann surfaces when the curvature in the target is a negative constant, say $-1$.
+We should emphasize that our construction is local, thus we consider an open simply connected set that contains the origin and we consider the target to be a subset of the hyperbolic plane $\mathbb{H}^2$.
 For that, we develop some of the machinery introduced in \cite{FotDask}, which connects the harmonic map problem with elliptic versions of the sinh-Gordon and sine-Gordon equation.